AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 1. Valid Test case - Unassigning any existing note from a valid foodplace:<br>
     Command: `note 1`<br>
     Expected:
-    - First foodplace in the list will have no note: `-- No notes Yet --`
+    - First foodplace in the list will have no note: `-- No notes yet --`
     - Details of the updated foodplace shown in the status message: `Removed notes from Foodplace: ...`

 1. Valid Test case - Assigning same note to a valid foodplace:<br>